SanketVadchhak/MissingRuby-CLI/README.md

    - Success reveals the full conspiracy; incorrect guesses end the game.
 5. Type `quit` to exit and end the investigation.

----

-## Code Structure
+## 🗂 Code Structure

-The main game logic is handled in a perpetual loop: while True:
+The game logic revolves around a continuous loop that:
+- Prompts the player for investigation or to solve the case
+- Validates inputs and tracks discovered clues
+- Checks player accusations against the true culprit(s)
+- Provides descriptive feedback and game progression
+Example:
+'''python
+while True:
+    choice = input("Your choice: ").lower()
+    if choice == "quit":
+        break
+    elif choice == "solve":
-# Prompt for investigation, solving, or quitting
+        # logic for accusation and result
-# Check for discovered clues at each location
-# Validate user input
-# On 'solve', prompt for final accusation, check outcome
-# On 'quit', exit
-Unique clues, victory conditions, and prompts are displayed based on player actions, with tailored feedback at each stage.

----
+    else:
+        # investigation logic
+'''

-## Sample Gameplay
+## 📝 Sample Gameplay

+'''text
-Enter your detective name:
+Enter your detective name: John

-Detective Alex, a priceless ruby, The Crimson Star, has been stolen.
+Welcome, Detective John.
+A priceless ruby, 'The Crimson Star,' has been stolen.

-Your suspects are:
+Your suspects are the three people who had access to the vault last night:

-Ms. Thorne, the curator
+- Ms. Thorne, the curator

-Mr. Finch, the security guard
+- Mr. Finch, the security guard

-Dr. Vance, the expert
+- Dr. Vance, the expert

-Where would you like to investigate?
+Choose a location to investigate:

-The Curator’s Office
+1. The Curator's Office

-The Security Booth
+2. The Security Booth

-The Ruby’s Display Case
+3. The Ruby's Display Case
+Type 'solve' if you think you have enough information.

-(Type 'solve' when ready, 'quit' to exit)
+Type 'quit' to exit the game.

-You find a clue in the Security Booth: a coded keycard.

----
+Your choice: 2

+Inside the security booth, you find a small, coded keycard hidden under the desk.
+'''

 ## Extensibility